mfig0321/FF-Scraping/README.md

 - Add other stats
   - Total points scored for
   - Total point scored against
-  - What ever the community request
+  - What ever the community requests
 ## License

 MIT